osamaashraf6/Math-magicians/README.md

 > Describe 1 - 3 features I will add to the project.

-- [x] I will convert the class based components into the function components using hooks👌💯.
+- [x] I will test this app using library from react or may be use jest to test it👌💯.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>